CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/040-ama-fourth-step.md

 # Configure alerts

 By default, CluedIn contains built-in alerts that are sent to our support team.
 You can configure your own alerts in the Azure portal.
+For more information about alerts, see [Configure alerts](/deployment/infra-how-tos/configure-alerts).

 # Configure logging